logicdavid/wikidata-public/README.md

 ### Installation

 You can install using the requirement file.
+We have been using python 3.12, but the code should run on any version on which wikibaseintegrator runs.
 Currently, we recommend installing wikibaseintegrator directly from github, a bug or two have only very recently been fixed.
 Then you should be able to run the notebooks.

 ### The notebooks